-As a reminder, each study begins with an introduction, followed by the catechism question and answer, along with Scripture references; then the question is paraphrased, followed up with discussion comments.
-Each study concludes with questions based upon the book Training Hearts, Teaching Minds by Starr Meade, published by P&R Publishing, PO Box 817, Phillipsburg, NJ 08865-0817.
-This book is a 349-page “Family Devotional based on the Shorter Catechism” that breaks down all 107 questions into weekly studies, making use of six concise Monday to Saturday devotions.
+We start again with yet another cycle of Catechism instruction.
+There are 107 Westminster Shorter Catechism Questions.
+This is the fifth cycle going through all 107 questions on this web/blog.
+Each study includes review questions based upon the book Training Hearts, Teaching Minds by Starr Meade, published by P&R Publishing.
+This book is a 349-page “Family Devotional based on the Shorter Catechism” making use of six concise Monday to Saturday devotions.
 Obtaining a copy of Training Hearts, Teaching Minds is highly recommended.
 The book may be purchased from various sources, included P&R Publishing at www.prpbooks.com.

 And now, praying as always that this study will be a blessing to your understanding and walk in Christ.

-Illustrations by John Whitecross – “Mr Robinson, a member of the presbytery of New Brunswick, was the son of a wealthy Quaker in England.
+Illustrations by John Whitecross #5 of 5 – “Mr Robinson, a member of the presbytery of New Brunswick, was the son of a wealthy Quaker in England.
 Being permitted to pay a visit to an aunt in London, from whom he had considerable expectations, and becoming very fond of the dissipations of the town, he incurred debt, which so involved him, that he determined to quit his native country, and seek his fortune in America.
 Soon after his arrival, he had recourse, for subsistence, to teaching in a school in New Jersey.
 After he had been for some time engaged in this business, without any practical sense of religion, he was riding at a late hour one evening, when the moon and stars shone with unusual brightness.
 While he was meditating on the beauty and grandeur of the scene, and was saying to himself ‘how transcendently glorious must be the Author of all this beauty and grandeur.’
 The thought struck him with the suddenness and force of lightning — ‘But what do I know of this God?
 Have I ever sought His favor, or made Him my friend?’
 This happy impression, which proved, by its permanency and effects, to have come from the best of all sources, never left him until he took refuge in Christ, as the hope and life of his soul.”

 John Whitecross – 1828